flowflux/flowflux/README.md

 Connect small, reactive processes in every programming language that can read and write to Stdin and Stdout in a flow graph to form applications.

+## Domain Key Words

-- Communicating processes are also known as actor-based concurrency
+- Communicating processes are also known as actor-based concurrency (Erlang)
-- Processes are interconnecting via a messaging-bus
+- Processes are interconnected via a so called messaging-bus or event-bus (RabbitMQ, Kafka)
-- The form of programming is also known as event-driven or reactive
+- The form of programming is also known as event-driven, reactive, as well as fire-and-forget

-- The concurrency paradigm like actor based programming languages (Erlang) / messaging queues (RabbitMQ)
+That means that flowflux can solve problems in the domains of concurrency and parallelism (actor pattern) as well as messaging queues (RabbitMQ).

 ## Why?

 - Easy to handle form of parallel/concurrent programming
 - Easy to handle form of inter-process-communication between programs in different programming languages
-- Faster than the same thing via sockets or network interface, also no port-management required
+- Faster than the same thing via sockets or network interface, no port-management required
 - Unix pipes are cool and everything that makes them usable for more problems is highly welcome
 - Communication between processes can be visualized